 Most small injuries will heal on their own.
-A small bruise will be absorbed by the body and normally vanish without a trace.
+Your body will absorb a small bruise and normally vanish without a trace.
 A small cut will likewise heal, leaving only a thin white line, if any mark remains.

-But when it comes to your teeth, your body doesn’t really have a good mechanism for healing your teeth, so when you get a small injury to your tooth, it actually gets worse and worse with time, and eventually can lead to the complete loss of your tooth if not treated.
+However, when it comes to your teeth, your body doesn’t really have a good mechanism for healing.
+When you get a small injury to your tooth, like a crack, it actually gets worse and worse with time and eventually can lead to the complete loss of your tooth if not treated.

 If you develop small cracks in your teeth, they might not seem like a major problem, but they can be.

 Your teeth are designed to flex under the pressure of your bite.
 When this happens, the small crack in your tooth widens.
 As the pressure releases, the crack closes again, but now it’s a little larger.

 Another problem is that the small cracks may seem tiny to you, but to microscopic bacteria, the crack is a huge break in the defenses of your teeth.
 Even when closed, the crack can shelter bacteria, protecting them from your saliva, which is toxic to them, and your toothbrush and floss that is trying to remove them.
 Inside the crack, the bacteria will eat sugars, excrete acid, and produce new bacteria.
 The acid eats away at your teeth, making room for more bacteria, which will penetrate deeper and deeper into your tooth until they reach the tooth pulp or nerve.
 When this occurs, the result is an infected tooth (abscessed tooth), which requires a root canal to treat.
 In other cases, we may have to remove the tooth and replace it with a dental implant.

 If you’re wondering how your teeth became cracked in the first place, you can place the blame on one of the following reasons.

 - Amalgam fillings that expand and contract with heat changes